HannaGfrorer/Learn-to-cook/README.md

 Test has been conducted using Google Chrome, Mozilla Firefox and Safari.
 Testing different devices and screen resolutions has been conducted using Google DevTools.

 Listed is the main issues discovered.

-Home page Hero-Image was not staying on the right place after addding the Hero-Image Text.
-Solution: Removed it as a background-image from the style.css and moved it to index.html.
-First colum of the Meditation Group Table shrinked after inserted the data.
-Solution: Adjusted the data inserted.
-Hero-Image were not taking 100% of the screen's width.
-Solution: Resized the images to a larger size.
-When tested in Lighthouse the website received a low score on performance, 73.
-The reason for thas was that the images size were too big.
-Solution: Resized all the images and score increased to 99.
-Poor performance on smaller screens.
-About Us and 2022 Events sections did not place them selfs properly.
-Solution: Solved this by using media queries and now the elements are displayed as they should.
-Menu not properly aligned with header on small screens and it gets cropped and divided.
-Solution: Added new values in the existing media queries.
-Menu still gets cropped on screens with resolutions below 320px.
-It looks good using Google DevTools but not on a physical device
-Solution: Solved 20220325 - Removed from Unfixed bugs.
-Changed View Port Width on fonts in menu.
-Apart from these issues there have been several minor issues.
-The majority of these has been due to miss spelled tags, attributes and other mistakes.

 The css style could not be changed on the home page.
 Solution: The css file was not included in the assets file.
 Added css file to assets and then it worked.